ContactSign inSign up

 - run:

-command: npm test # run your unit tests
+command: npx playwright test # run your playwright tests

 - run:

-command: npm run chromatic # publish Storybook and run visual tests
+command: npm run chromatic # run visual tests

 Here’s how we recommend configuring Chromatic for popular CI services: